The Confessions of St. Augustine

 Can we hear God through the noise?
 Do we really need to go to church?
 If God is so good, why is the world so bad?
 What choices do we really have?

 A fifth-century bishop has answers to these twenty-first-century questions.
 St. Augustine's Confessions is the first Christian autobiography in history, but it could have been written today.
 Discover the story of a soul from another century not so very different from our own.
-Dr. Tom Gallagher, a new LANE instructor, will teach this compelling class on the Confessions and what they can teach us about how to live our lives today.
+Dr. Tom Gallagher teaches this compelling class on the Confessions and what they can teach us about how to live our lives today.

 Dr. Tom Gallagher